I had friends over for dinner last week and, aside from this crab bisque, I kind of screwed up.

 - Freshly chopped parsley, for garnish

-- Spread the crab legs and claws over a baking sheet or pan and bake until heated through (6-8 minutes if thawed, 12-16 minutes if frozen, depending on packages instructions).
+- Spread the crab legs and claws over a baking sheet or pan and bake at 350º F until heated through (6-8 minutes if thawed, 12-16 minutes if frozen, depending on packages instructions).
 Let them cool.
 Once cool to the touch, crack the shells open with crab shell crackers or strong scissors, and carefully remove the meat, setting it into a large bowl.
 Reserve your crab shells in a separate bowl.

 - Roughly chop the crab meat.
 You can leave a few larger lumps for soup garnish if you wish.
 When done, cover the crab meat and place it in the fridge.

 - In a large stockpot or Dutch oven, bring your veg or seafood broth to a simmer.
 Add the crab shells to the broth and let simmer for about 20 minutes.
 When done, place a strainer over another pot in the sink, and carefully pour the broth into the pot through the strainer to catch any shells and bits.
 Set the broth aside.

 - Give your original stockpot a quick rinse to rid of any possible shells or bits that might have been missed.
 Set on top of the stove over medium heat.
 Add the butter and heat until melted.

 - Stir in the onion, garlic, carrots, and celery, and cook until soft and tender—about 5 minutes.